Diabetes or DUI?

 What is diabetes?

-Diabetes occurs when the pancreas does not function normally to release insulin to aid in the ability of the cells to take up the glucose (sugar) it needs for energy.
+Diabetes and alcohol intoxication occur when the pancreas does not function normally to release insulin to aid in the ability of the cells to take up the glucose (sugar) it needs for energy.
 When we eat, the body turns food into glucose.
 The function of the pancreas is to release enzymes to aid in the digestion of food and to release hormones such as insulin.
 In type I diabetes, the pancreas does not produce insulin requiring the individual to supplement insulin.
 Type II diabetes is when the pancreas can produce its own insulin but does not utilize it effectively.
 These individuals typically are on oral medication to aid in the control of blood glucose levels.

 How does diabetes simulate alcohol intoxication?